sedlatschek/inversify-express-typebox-openapi/README.md

 - [ ] Add jsdoc to decorators from oas v3.1 spec
 - [ ] Add type tests for decorators (und such things as examples, example, schema)
 - [ ] Move schema to be its own parameter for parameter decorators
+- [ ] use https://www.npmjs.com/package/http-status-codes for responses, since its also a dependency of inversify-express-utils